 Risk

 The managers will take insight from Ninety One's risk team.
-Volatility will be the primary risk metric reviewed, though correlation and will also be considered.
+Volatility will be the primary risk metric reviewed, though correlation will also be considered.
 The target is volatility that is in-line with the market, despite the fact that the portfolio composition will be very high conviction and will look very different to that market.
 The majority of the risk is in stock selection, rather than in sector or country bets.
 Similarly, having too much of a swing towards growth or value styles will be avoided.